 Activate the Education Corner

 Following Eight Aspirations feng shui, the education corner lies in the Northeast.
-Get a compass, stand in the middle of the room, and find the NE area of your child’s study room or bedroom.
-Activate this corner with a Crystal Globe, which should be twirled daily.
-The NE is a Big Earth corner, and twirling a globe which represents Big Earth will activate the energies of this sector to bring scholarly luck to anyone pursuing their studies.
+Get a compass, stand in the middle of the room, and find the Northeast area of your child’s study room or bedroom.
+Activate this corner with a Dragon Carp to bring scholarly luck to anyone pursuing their studies.

 Take Note of Annual Updates